ccrocker72/AWS-Obsidian/Getting Started.md

 ## AWS Free Tier
 can set billing preferences to get free tier alerts different services have different "trial" periods in this tier

+## Billing Alarm
+start by looking up cloudwatch (a collection of services) Go to Billing tab.
+Can get 10 free alarms and 1,000 free email notifications each month in the free tiers fill out metric name, threshold type, condition and value Set alarm (may need to create new topic)
+Click through the menu and create the alarm